Fatted Calf Café

 In the early Church, the Eucharist was in the context of a shared meal, and what was left over was shared with those who could not be present.
 This formed the idea for sharing a festive meal with the greater community and the birth of the Fatted Calf Café at St. Paul’s.
 The Fatted Calf Café opens on the last Tuesday of every month.
 The meals are a function of the imagination, time, talent and treasure.

 Our guests, anyone from the community who wishes to come, are treated to a sit-down dinner where we share quality food and conversation.
-Our meals together have featured baked ham, chicken, pork loin and grilled steak.
 Each meal also features home-baked bread, baked by St. Paul’s parishioners.
-For more information about The Fatted Calf Café, please go to the website.
+All are invited to help with prep, set-up, serving, clean-up or any of a number of areas for our monthly community meal).

-We also are engaged in a host of other service activities: our coupon program for our homeless neighbors in which out parish office distributes coupons for food for those in need, volunteers in the city’s AIDS teams, and an emerging “yes” fund made up of contributions collected for compassionate projects out of the proceeds of our annual auction.
+We also are engaged in a host of other service activities: our coupon program for our homeless neighbors in which out parish office distributes coupons for food for those in need, the Seattle Metro discounted bus ticket program, volunteers in the city’s AIDS teams, and an emerging “yes” fund made up of contributions collected for compassionate projects out of the proceeds of our annual auction.